-Generally, I have faith that theists will live better when they live their worldview, and I'm hoping this page will encourage them to ask God for help with everything they do — especially with their problem-solving activities when they're trying to “make things better” — because they believe that God can help them improve their problem-solving skills & results, and He will help them improve so together (God + them) they can “make things better” more effectively.
+Generally, I have faith that theists will live better when they live their worldview, and I'm hoping this page will encourage them to ask God for help with everything they do — especially with their problem-solving activities when they're trying to “make things better” — because they believe that God can help them improve their problem-solving skills & results, and He will help them improve so together they (God + them) can “make things better” more effectively.
 During everyday living, every theist should want to always include God, by asking for His help with all of their thinking-and-actions, with their situations and relationships.
 But too often we try to live without God, as shown when you move your mouse over the upper-left part of the diagram. {more about living with God or without God}

-Relationships without God: just (you + a neighbor)This “living without God” – by not living my theistic worldview – is what I want to avoid, and hope you want to avoid.
+This “living without God” – by not living my theistic worldview – is what I want to avoid, and to help you avoid.

 Personally, I (Craig Rusbult) have been motivated to write this page (during life on a road less traveled) by remembering many experiences of thinking “oops” after I did an ineffective decision-and-action, and then asking “why was it ineffective?” and “why did I make this unwise decision?” so I could learn more from my failure-experience, to help improve my decisions-and-actions in the future.
-When asking “why?” my usual answer-for-self was “not enough attention-to-process and/or not enough prayer.”
+When asking “why?” my usual answer-for-self has been “not enough attention-to-process and/or not enough prayer.”
 I had failed because I wasn't effectively doing problem-solving process and/or I wasn't effectively praying (as one part of living my worldview). {using prayer to improve problem-solving process & more}

 my self-evaluations: I feel competent in writing about prayer.
 But I'm only a semi-competent learner in doing prayer, am just trying to improve, to be teach-able so I can learn.
 I'm justifiably humble about my praying, am certainly not feeling “holier than thou, so let me show you how.”